CouchCMS/Documentation/src/contents/concepts/editable-regions.md

 </div>
 ```

 The highlighted part is the description of some property.
-Suppose you wish to allow the user to edit this part himself.<br/>
+Suppose you wish to allow the user to edit this part himself.
 To do so, simply enclose this part by an [__*editable*__](../../tags-reference/editable.html) tag -

 ```